Skip to content

 Forensic audits have prompted organisations to adopt robust governance practices.
 A study highlighted that audits increase the likelihood of implementing conflict-of-interest policies by 20 percentage points, whistleblower policies by 23 percentage points, and formal CEO compensation approvals by 19 percentage points.

 Indian lending institutions can face severe consequences for oversight.
-For instance, the RBI imposed penalties summing ₹65.85 crore on 13 banks in 2023 for non-compliance with fraud detection norms.
+For instance, the RBI imposed penalties totalling ₹86.5 crore on 16 banks during FY 2023-24 for non-compliance with fraud detection and KYC norms, including deficiencies in forensic audit procedures.

 Beyond monetary penalties that run into millions, lenders may also face: